Policies and Procedures Governing Canvas

 Considerations for Reassigning Instructors

 From time to time, academic departments may decide to change instructors' teaching assignments.
 This can lead to a situation where the original instructor loses access to course materials they were preparing without an easy way to recover them.
 As such, departments should take extra care to inform instructors before reassigning the course to allow enough time for the original instructor to create a copy of the course materials.
-Additionally, instructors may request that Learning Technologies Services reset the course to the default course template before the reassignment happens to protect their intellectual property and help prepare the course site for the new instructor.
+Additionally, instructors may request that Learning Technology Services reset the course to the default course template before the reassignment happens to protect their intellectual property and help prepare the course site for the new instructor.

 When are courses loaded into Canvas?